Good that thanks for taking the time to write that dunks

 Last edited by cloverleaf; 21-03-2017 at 16:38 PM.

-Please post tech queries to the forum and request my input rather than asking me the question via PM - this way everyone can contribute and benefit
+Rather than asking me questions by PM, please post tech queries to the forum and request my input.
+This way everyone can contribute and benefit